GRMHD simulations of visibility amplitude variability for Event Horizon Telescope images of Sgr A*: Time Dependence of Visibilities

 \subsection{SANE Models}

 The SANE models A and B have their 1.3~mm emission structure dominated by the disk and have crescent-like shapes.
 In Figures~\ref{fig:snapA} and \ref{fig:snapB}, we show the mean simulated images, the means of the visibility amplitudes of each snapshot, and the visibility amplitudes of the mean simulated images, for these SANE models.
+Note that the visibility amplitude is the magnitude of the Fourier transform of the image.
+Because calculating the amplitude is a non-linear operation, the order of operations for taking the mean and calculating the amplitude matters.
 Comparing the mean visibility amplitudes to the visibilities of the mean images reveals an expected but important consequence of variability.
 The visibilities of any snapshot (including of the average image) have significantly more structure than the average visibilities.

 To explore the behavior of the structure of visibility amplitudes further, we turn our focus to the images from the individual snapshots.
 In the various panels of Figure~\ref{fig:snapsB}, we show (a) the simulated images, (b) the projections of these images along directions parallel and perpendicular to the black hole spin axis, (c) the visibility amplitudes, and (d) the cross sections of the visibility amplitudes taken along directions parallel and perpendicular to the black hole spin axis for 5 snapshots from model B. The projection-slice theorem states that the Fourier transform of the projection of a two-dimensional image onto some axis is equal to a slice of the Fourier transform of the image as long as the slice is parallel to the projection axis and intersects the center of the visibility amplitude map.
 As a result, the cross sections of the visibility amplitudes shown in the rightmost panels are just the one-dimensional Fourier transforms of the projections shown in the second column of panels.
+These cross sections are representative of the range of behavior of the two dimensional visibilities since the parallel cross section probes the closest deep minimum to the zero baseline while the visibility amplitudes are smoothly decreasing in the perpendicular cross section.
+The cross sections are good representations for the range of behavior that could be observed for different orientations.

 In the rightmost column, we see that the visibility amplitude cross sections perpendicular to the spin axis decrease slowly and smoothly while those parallel to the spin axis have a lot more structure.
 Particularly, the cross sections parallel to the spin axis often have minima, but the location and depth of these minima are variable.
 By taking the average of the visibility amplitudes, we lose all information about the minima and are left with a smoothly decreasing visibility amplitude, as was seen in the mean of the visibilities in Figures \ref{fig:snapA} and \ref{fig:snapB}.